SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/macos.md

 | `--purge`                   | `p`        | It has to be used with `--uninstall`.
 It removes all Sumo Logic Distribution for OpenTelemetry Collector related configuration and data.                                     | No                         |
 | `--help`                    | `h`        | Prints help and usage.                                                                                                                                                       | No                         |

-The following env variables can be used along with your script:
+The following env variables can be used along with script:

 | name                           | description        |
 |:-------------------------------|:-------------------|